Al Jahra: Notable people

 (1988 – 2015), was a British militant of Kuwaiti origin seen in several videos produced by the Islamist extremist group Islamic State (IS) showing the beheadings of a number of captives in 2014 and 2015.

 Transport

-Al Jahra is located 32 km north-west of Kuwait City and is connected by a series of ring roads.
+Al Jahra is located 32 km northwest of Kuwait City and is connected by a series of ring roads.
 Highway 80 connects the town to Abdaly on the Iraqi border.
 The highway has become known as "The Highway of Death" due to its involvement in the Gulf War when the Allied troops destroyed an Iraqi convoy.
 The road was repaired during the late 1990s and was used in the initial stages of the 2003 invasion of Iraq by U.S. and British forces.
-The surrounding area is desert but tents are often seen located along the highway.
-The nearest airport is at Kuwait International Airport.
+The surrounding area is desert, but tents are often seen located along the highway.
+The nearest airport is Kuwait International Airport.